Connections

 APIs usually use authentication or authorization to limit access to their endpoints.

-Make provides you with a list of the most common types of connections with prefilled code that can be edited for your needs.
-In general, you will need to change the URLs and names of the parameters.
+Make provides a list of the most common types of connections with prefilled code that can be edited for your needs.
+In general, you will only need to change the URLs and names of the parameters.

 When you use an OAuth connection, an ID and secret are generated for your user.
 To store them, you should use the common data inside the connection.